-The films will be shown on four consecutive Monday evenings from 6 pm to 9 pm in 309 Mitchell Hall.
-There is no admission charge, and free pizza will be served.
+The films were shown on four consecutive Monday evenings from 6 pm to 9 pm in 309 Mitchell Hall.

 This year’s conference was scheduled to feature a keynote address from Dr. Deborah Gray White, Professor of History at Rutgers University and the author of Ar’n’t I A Woman?
 Female Slaves in the Plantation South (1985 and 1999), the groundbreaking gendered analysis of the institution of slavery.
 Unfortunately, travel uncertainties caused by Hurricane Sandy forced Dr. Gray to cancel and Dr. Ann Twitty from the University of Mississippi stepped in to deliver the keynote address on “Promiscuous Legality: Slavery and Legal Culture in the American Confluence.”
 (The keynote lecture was an event of the Marcus W. Orr Center for the Humanities and a full report on the lecture may be found at http://marcusorr.blogspot.com/ under the date of November 5, 2012.)
 Professors from area institutions served as panel commentators and participated in a workshop on professional development and the job market.